Skip to content

 How to Safely Dispose of Dead Animals

-If you find a dead common shrew, extreme caution is advised: Never touch it with bare hands.
-It is also recommended to pick it up with disposable gloves and a face mask (FFP2 mask), treat the site with cleaning agents, and dispose of the shrew in a tightly sealed plastic bag in the household trash.
+If you find a dead bicolored white-toothed shrew, extreme caution is advised: Never touch it with bare hands.
+It is also recommended to handle it with disposable gloves and a face mask (FFP2), treat the site with cleaning agents, and dispose of the shrew in a tightly sealed plastic bag in household waste.
 After contact, thorough showering and washing of clothes are necessary.

 Related: What is the Bornavirus and how dangerous is it? (via FITBOOK)